 Two of my favorite Marklin train cars were the wine car with two large casks and the small green guard van with the brakeman’s cabin and sliding doors.
 The “crocodile” articulated electric locomotive was and still is neat.
 Especially attractive were the passenger trains in vintage brown, green, and later many colors of the rainbow as they would represent neighboring countries in Europe.
 Marklin would later create vintage models of the Prussian era and Nazi Germany in WWII.
 Few US prototype models were created.

 While Marklin trains are precision engineered and run well, they are expensive.
 The Marklin local resale market is very soft and I am not aware of any dealers selling new Marklin in the state.
 Few people want to spend $45 or more for a passenger car or $30 for a freight car.
 Some years ago, my son brought home 6 Marklin HO passenger cars in an original circa 1962 box and I listed them on what I thought was a fair price, $19.95.
 I sold 5 of the 6 for $29.95 or less.
 The big surprise was the sale on the SNCF coach (French national railways car) for $176 with fierce bidding.

 My experience is that few people buy Marklin at train shows unless they lived in Germany for a time.
-There are no publications that I am aware of that give Marklin resale prices.
+There are no publications that I am aware of that give Marklin train set resale values.
 Searching or setting up an eBay watch list for Marklin trains is helpful.